-Our Racial and Social Justice Team actively engages in advocacy work especially related to immigration reform, re-imagining policing, promoting diversity within both the staff and curricula of our public schools, and advocating for the rights of Indigenous Peoples.
+Our Racial and Social Justice Team actively engages in advocacy work especially related to immigration reform, promoting diversity within both the staff and curricula of our public schools, working to enhance gun safety in our state, and advocating for the rights of Indigenous Peoples.
 We recognize that economic inequality, disability, racism, sexism, and prejudice toward LGBTQA+ people and gender non-conforming individuals are serious obstacles to the construction of an equitable and just society.

 Current Projects

-The four main Racial and Social Justice projects we are currently working on involve ways to reimagine policing, promoting the rights of immigrants, fostering greater diversity within our classrooms, and bringing more awareness to the ways we continue to devalue the identity and heritage of Native Americans.
+The four main Racial and Social Justice projects we are currently working on involve, promoting the rights of immigrants, fostering greater diversity within our classrooms, bringing more awareness to the ways we continue to devalue the identity and heritage of Native Americans, and raising awareness regarding ways to reduce gun violence.

 Actions to Support the Rights of Immigrants

-Grassroots Central Mass members have actively advocated for two important pieces of legislation, namely the Safe Communities Act and the Work and Family Mobility Act.
-The Safe Communities Act seeks to protect immigrants by preventing local and state law enforcement from reporting to federal Immigration and Customs Enforcement (ICE) personnel the immigration status of individuals who report crimes or who are stopped for minor, non-violent infractions.
+Grassroots Central Mass members actively advocate for important pieces of legislation, such as the Safe Communities Act which seeks to protect immigrants by preventing local and state law enforcement from reporting to federal Immigration and Customs Enforcement (ICE) personnel the immigration status of individuals who report crimes or who are stopped for minor, non-violent infractions.
 If undocumented individuals fear the police they will not report crimes against them such as domestic violence.
 Lack of police involvement in such assault cases not only allows severe and continued injury to the survivor of the unreported abuse but also allows a violent perpetrator to walk freely in the community, potentially harming others.
-Passage of the Safe Communities Act is crucial to allow the undocumented to live in less fear.
+Passage of the Safe Communities Act and other legislative initiatives, such as creating a fund to help immigrants in danger of deportation pay for legal assistance and assuring that cell phone location data are not provided to ICE, are central to our work and crucial to allow the undocumented to live in less fear.

 Action to Support Indigenous Peoples

 Throughout our Commonwealth there are many egregious ways in which the culture and heritage of the Indigenous Peoples of Massachusetts are harmfully misrepresented.
 Taking the lead from the Mass Indigenous Legislative Agenda, we work to assure that the bills backed by Indigenous leaders will find legislative support here in Central Mass and that, with our help, these bills will pass.
 In addition, we are working to bring awareness about the need to change the current flag and shield of Massachusetts, which shows a white arm holding a sword over the image of an Indigenous person, a symbol of shame that Indigenous leaders have been seeking to change for more than 50 years.
-We stand in solidarity with the local tribal nation of the Nipmuc, on whose unceded lands our towns in Central Mass have been built.
+We have worked to achieve the changes to the flag and seal by holding informational meetings in the libraries of some of our towns and introduced warrants at multiple town meetings in our region to assure residents are aware of the problematic nature of our state’s flag and seal and allowing them to vote on measures to change those symbols.
+We stand in solidarity with the local tribal nation, the Nipmuc, on whose unceded lands many of our towns in Central Mass have been built.

 Looking Forward

 Prior to the pandemic we had planned to bring presentations about many of these issues and legislative initiatives to our local communities using the “Sip and Solve” format previously used in our successful Climate Change Café.
 In this model participants are provided with information associated with a specific topic and then grouped together to brainstorm practical solutions to the problems presented by various aspects of the issue.
 This is a fun and engaged way to address matters that concern us.
-We hope to return to our “Sip and Solve” series of events when the Covid crisis is fully behind us.
+We now have scheduled presentations on the challenges being faced by immigrants in local libraries within our region.

 Send questions or ideas to justice@grassrootscentralmass.org.